 The Grand Union (formerly the Grand Junction) canal, as its name implies, was designed to be part of a system of canals linking with each other rather than a single canal.
 Indeed, many waterways make up the integrated Grand Union Canal as it is today, forming a main artery to link the prime routes from London and the south to Birmingham and the Potteries.

 The main line of the Grand Union Canal runs effectively from the River Thames at Brentford westward to Cowley Junction (access to the Slough Arm).
 It then runs north and north west to the Midlands.
+Commercial traffic on the Grand Junction Canal increased very rapidly – the canal was the “M1” of its day.

 With a wide variety of landscapes and numerous towns and historic canalside halts, the GU offers various options.
 There are many “arms” (branch canals) from junctions such as Bulls Bridge (Paddington Arm leading to the very heart of London), Marsworth (Aylesbury Arm), Gayton (Northampton Arm), Norton (Leicester Section), Braunston (Oxford Canal), Napton (Oxford Canal), and Kingswood (Stratford on Avon Canal).
 At Bordesley Junction in Birmingham, the Grand Union enters the Digbeth Branch and the Birmingham & Fazeley canal.